jvcleave/ofxImGui/README.md

 - `cd /path/to/ofxImGui && git pull && git submodule update`
 - (*optional but recommended*) After updating: Add `#define IMGUI_DISABLE_OBSOLETE_FUNCTIONS` in your `imconfig.h` file to make sure you are not using to-be-obsoleted symbols.
 Update any if needed.

+## Alternatives and similar ofxAddons
+- [moebiussurfing/ofxSurfingImGui](https://github.com/moebiussurfing/ofxSurfingImGui/): An extension of this addon which facilitates advanced integration with ofApps while also making the UI more user-friendly.
+It embeds a presets system, and embeds many 3rd party ui widgets.